redox-os/website/content/news/this-month-250630.md

 - (build-system) Wildan Mubarok updated the GitLab CI to Ubuntu 24.04 to fix the Redox toolchain
 - (build-system) auronandace added spaces in the Podman and Native build bootstrap scripts for consistant formatting
 - (build-system) Petr Hrdina implemented support for multiple items on recipe target commands (`make r.recipe1,recipe2`) and fixed the slowness of the `scripts/category.sh` script in the Podman Build
+- (build-system) Wildan Mubarok implemented the `recipe = "ignore"` option to allow the CPU-specific configurations to disable recipes when a recipe breaks for some CPU architecture (reducing configuration duplication and less error-prone).

+Before that the i686, ARM64 and RISC-V configurations couldn't disable the broken recipes from the complete/CPU-agnostic root configurations

 ## Documentation Improvements